 Over the past five years, Latin food had gotten popular in Houston.
 I remember our local gourmet supermarket used to have a fair with products from Argentina.
 They have Alfajores, the most common ones with the cookie made out of cornstarch and also Chocolate Alfajores Havanna.

-I made these Chocolate Alfajores for International Night at my daughter’s school.
+I made these Chocolate Alfajores for International Night at my kid’s school.
 I love this celebration, our school in Houston gathers students from more than 25 different countries.
 Hence there was food from Ethiopia, South Africa, Sweden, Russia, Cameroon, China, Japan, Israel, Mexico, Puerto Rico, Japan, France and Chile of course!

 * Recipe updated with new photos September 2017 *